klen/knocker/README.md

 [![tests](https://github.com/klen/knocker/workflows/tests/badge.svg)](https://github.com/klen/knocker/actions)
 [![dockerhub](https://images.microbadger.com/badges/image/horneds/knocker.svg)](https://hub.docker.com/r/horneds/knocker)

-Let's imagine that your service is doing HTTP webhook calls when something happens.
-And you need to be sure that the webhooks reach their destination.
-In that case you may setup some kind of queue to retry the failed requests or allow Knocker do everything for you.
+Let's imagine that your application is making HTTP webhook calls when something happens.
+And you need to be really sure that the webhooks reach their destinations.
+In this case you may add additional logic to your app, setup some kind of queue to retry the failed requests or let the Knocker do everything for you automatically.

 The features:

 - Working as a web-service
 - Usable Interface to make HTTP calls
 - Configurable (timeouts, retry-policies)
+- Callbacks for failed requests and etc
 - [Sentry](https://sentry.io) Integration

 Public version is available here: https://knock.horneds.com